1. Preparing your environment for Smart Proxy installation

 --no-enable-foreman-cli \

-2.5.
-Assigning the correct organization and location to Smart Proxy server in the Foreman web UI
+2.4.
+Assigning organization and location to Smart Proxy server

 Procedure